chiabingxuan/chiabingxuan/README.md

 ## About Me
 <p align="justify">
-I am currently a Year 3 Data Science and Analytics student at the National University of Singapore, with a minor in Computer Science.
+I am currently a Final Year Data Science and Analytics student at the National University of Singapore, with a minor in Computer Science.
 A driven go-getter, I stay committed to my ardent pursuit for continuous improvement, doing my utmost to advance beyond preset goals and objectives.
 I am a consistent and reliable team-player who actively learns from his peers, whilst being capable of ensuring purposeful team coordination.
 At present, I am not only seeking opportunities to hone skills in Data Science, but am also eager to engage in fresh and meaningful experiences.
 </p>

 ## Technical Skills